 - This pub is part of the project, "Exploring bacteriophage nucleic acid chemistries."
 Visit the project narrative for more background and context. - Access raw metagenomic short reads from our 11 starting cheese rind communities and one associated virome in the ENA under BioProject PRJEB57452; taxonomic and functional analysis is available on MGnify.
-Raw metagenomic long reads for WH 2M Hous in the ENA under run ERR11581409. - Serratia phage 92A1 and Arthrobacter phage 1191A genomes are in GenBank and 16S rRNA gene sequencing data for their hosts is on Zenodo. - We've shared two new phage isolation protocols, "Enriching and isolating phages on agar plates" and "Enriching and isolating phages in liquid culture," on protocols.io.
+Raw metagenomic long reads for WH 2M Hous in the ENA under run ERR11581409. - Serratia phage 92A1 and Arthrobacter phage 1191A genomes are in GenBank and 16S rRNA gene sequencing data for their hosts is on Zenodo. - We've shared three new phage isolation protocols, "Enriching and isolating phages on agar plates," "Enriching and isolating phages in liquid culture," and "Propagating Serratia phage 92A1 and host" on protocols.io. - Serratia phage 92A1 and its host are available for order through the DSMZ.

-We've put this effort on ice! ⊠
+We've put this effort on ice!